WeblateOrg/weblate/docs/admin/translating.rst

 You can combine these with :ref:`privileges` into one of the following setups:

-* Users suggest and vote for suggestions, a limited group controls what is accepted - To save translations, turn on voting, but not automatic acceptance and don't let users save translations.
+* Users suggest and vote for suggestions, a limited group controls what is accepted - turn on voting, but automatic acceptance off, and don't let users save translations.
 * Users suggest and vote for suggestions with automatical acceptance once the defined number of them agree - turn on voting and set the desired number of votes for automatic acceptance.
-* Optional voting for suggestions - you can also turn on voting only, and in this case it can optionally be used by users when they are unsure about a translation (they can suggest more of them).
+* Optional voting for suggestions - you can also turn on voting only, and in this case it can optionally be used by users when they are unsure about a translation by making multiple suggestions.

 .. _additional: